rollerworks/search-docs/searching_in_practice.rst

 The first row matches because the user is an admin, the user is enabled but we can ignore this because we already have a positive match.

-The second row matches, the user is not an admin it's disabled so the second field has a positive match.
+The second row matches, the user is not an admin but it's disabled, so the second field has a positive match.

 .. note::